N-NEJATISHAHIDIN/AVD_SPATIAL_RELATION/README.md

 ## Converting Semantics into Pickle Files

 The gt semantic labels are coming in the form of png images.
-To convert them into pkl annotation dict you can run :
+To convert them into pkl annotation dict you can run the final results are [uploaded into](https://drive.google.com/file/d/1nz66pcFr0yI4Dl3HLO51wUTXToU1UeMY/view?usp=sharing):
 ```sh
 python read_label.py path_to_labels path_to_depth path_to_rgb path_to_output
 ```